patrickhuang112/chinese-chess-112/README.md

 	-Used code from 112 course (roundHalfUp)
 		-https://www.cs.cmu.edu/~112/notes/notes-variables-and-functions.html

+Run the project by opening "final.py" in a code editor and running it.

 Notes:

 	-When first playing the game, it will take a second or so after clicking/selecting a piece for the color to change.
 This is because the model needs to be loaded for the first time into the game.